 German primrose plants prefer sandy loam, cool temperatures, and indirect moderate light.
 They cannot tolerate bright summer sun, and do best indoors near, but not too close to, an eastern or western window, where they can soak up the briefer, less intense morning or afternoon light.
 Water your German primrose moderately; don’t over soak the soil, but don’t let it dry out completely.

 Growing German primroses is easy, as long as you take some precautions.
 The leaves of German primrose plants are covered in tiny hairs that secrete a sticky, toxic substance.
-To avoid contact, you should always handle German primrose plants while wearing gloves.
+To avoid contact, you should always wear gloves while handling German primrose plants.
 If your skin does come into contact with the leaves, you should notice irritation almost immediately in a swollen red area that may blister and develop linear streaks.
 To treat the irritation, take an antihistamine and apply a 25% alcohol solution to the area as soon as possible.

 Can German Primrose Be Planted Outside?